cdl-saarland/CGO17_ArtifactEvaluation/README.md

 ============================

 tl;dr
-The *artifact_eval.py* script is a driver that will interactively perform all steps described in this documents.
+The *artifact_eval.py* script is a driver that interactively performs all steps described in this documents.
 The commands as well as an explanation for each step are provided.

 Setup and requirements